Honda Civic review

 It needs these traits to be competitive in the compact hatchback class against a number of excellent rivals.
 This includes the Volkswagen Golf, Vauxhall Astra and SEAT Leon - all past New Car Awards class winners - while the depth of talent in the class means the Civic has to contend with excellent cars such as the Toyota Corolla, Ford Focus, Mazda 3, Vauxhall Astra, Kia Ceed and Skoda Octavia.
 To round the class off, there's the Renault Megane, Peugeot 308 and Hyundai i30.
 All of these cars have their own talents, so trying to stand out is tough.

 But the Civic does stand out, in the looks department at the very least.
 Its long, low lines mean it looks like no other compact hatchback, and the range-topping Honda Civic Type R has an aggressive look of its own.
-There's plenty of space in the back of the hatchback, and if you need a bigger Honda, there's always the CR-V SUV.
+There's plenty of space for passengers in the rear, and if you need a bigger Honda, there's always the CR-V SUV.

 In this review